-The members of our audit committee are M. Kathleen Behrens, Julie Hambleton and Michael Loberg.
-The chair of our audit committee is M. Kathleen Behrens.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee will be M. Kathleen Behrens, Julie Hambleton and Michael Loberg.
+The chair of our audit committee will be M. Kathleen Behrens.
 Our board of directors has determined that each of the members of our audit committee satisfies the independence requirements under the listing standards of Nasdaq and Rule 10A-3 of the Exchange Act.
 Our board of directors has determined that M. Kathleen Behrens is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
 In arriving at these determinations, our board of directors examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.